HorizenOfficial/zen/contrib/devtools/README.md

 Usage: git-subtree-check.sh DIR COMMIT
 COMMIT may be omitted, in which case HEAD is used.

-prepare_release
+release_management/release_preparation
 ==================

 Inside this folder the following are provided:

-- a script (prepare_release.py),
+- a script (release_preparation.py),
-- a template config file (prepare_release_config.yaml)
+- a template config file (release_preparation_config.yaml)
-- various config files associated to past releases preparations (prepare_release_config-X.Y.Z.yaml)
+- various config files associated to past releases preparations (configs/release_preparation_config-X.Y.Z.yaml)

 Run the script for preparing a new release.
 It is suggested to run the script from a terminal located at repository root.
-The script accepts one command line parameter, being the path of the config file containing all the inputs to the script (it is suggested to put this file in `./contrib/devtools/prepare_release` folder, naming it as `prepare_release_config-X.Y.Z.yaml`).
+The script accepts one command line parameter, being the path of the config file containing all the inputs to the script (it is suggested to put this file in `./contrib/devtools/release_management/configs` folder, naming it as `release_preparation_config-X.Y.Z.yaml`).
 If the path of the config file is not provided as command line parameter, the script itself explicitly requests the user to input it; if the user does not input it, then an interactive session is started, in which the input of each preparation step is requested to the user.
 A successful run of the script would create a new branch starting from currently selected commit of `main`